MattKevan/uxlift/_tools/abstract.md

 ### No more conflicted copies

 Work on the same set of Sketch files without losing anyone’s work.
-Abstract allows multiple designers to work on the same file without fearing overwritten changes.
+Abstract allows multiple designers to work on the same file without fearing overwritten changes.booklink